 Paginating through lists using cursor pagination

-The Zendesk Support, Talk, and Help Center APIs have several endpoints that return lists of items, such as tickets, users, or articles.
+The Zendesk Ticketing, Voice, and Help Center APIs have several endpoints that return lists of items, such as tickets, users, or articles.
 For performance reasons, the API does not return large record sets all at once.
 It breaks up the results into smaller subsets and returns them in pages.
 The number of items per page varies by endpoint.
 For example, the tickets and users endpoints return 100 items per page while the articles endpoint returns 30 items per page.

 Zendesk recommends using cursor pagination instead of offset pagination where possible.
-Cursor pagination provides greatly improved performance when retrieving extremely large record sets.
+Cursor pagination provides greatly improved performance when retrieving very large record sets.
 See Comparing cursor pagination and offset pagination for a comparison of the different pagination methods supported by the Zendesk APIs.

 Disclaimer: Zendesk provides this article for instructional purposes only.
 Zendesk does not support or guarantee the code.
 Zendesk also can't provide support for third-party technologies such as Python and Ruby.

-Using cursor pagination
+Enabling cursor pagination

+The HTTP response includes metadata to use to request the next page.
 For example, a request to the tickets endpoint with the URL https://example.zendesk.com/api/v2/tickets.json?page[size]=100

-would return a response with the following format:
+returns a response with the following format:

 "tickets": [ ... ],